 - 1. Include the following information in mandatory orientation: - a.
 The importance of acquiring assigned instructional materials - b.
 Instructional materials are an investment in education - c.
 Options for acquiring assigned instructional materials - 2.
-Investigate bundling tuition and instructional material costs - 3.
-Investigate providing departments funds to: - a.
-Purchase textbooks to place on reserve in the campus libraries - b.
-Purchase textbooks to rent or give to students - 4.
-Investigate using course fees to offset instructional materials costs.
+Investigate bundling tuition and instructional material costs. - 3.
+Investigate providing departments funds to provide textbooks for student use (keeping in mind the board policy that prohibits faculty from selling books to students). - 4.
+Investigate using course fees to offset instructional materials costs. - 5.
+Investigate providing Student Life offices with the necessary funds and personnel to organize textbook swap meets for students.